TurocratesAI/pathclaw/README.md

 ## About

-PathClaw is a viberesearching environment for medical imaging — the open counterpart to closed, vertical "Claw"-style clinical AI stacks.
+PathClaw is a viberesearching environment for medical imaging.
 The first release focuses on **computational pathology**: WSI preprocessing, multiple-instance learning, genomic analysis, and per-session manuscript authoring.
 Future releases extend the same agent-driven workflow to radiology and other medical imaging modalities.

 It is a FastAPI + browser-based research platform.
 An in-app LLM agent drives the full pipeline — TCGA download → WSI preprocessing → feature extraction → MIL training → evaluation → genomic analysis — through a chat interface, invoking 66 typed tools and 15 keyword-triggered skill modules.
 You describe the experiment in plain English; the agent runs it, confirms before destructive steps, and writes results back into a per-session workspace you control.